stardust1405/dbmx_waitlist/README.md

 ## License

-This template is open-source and available under the [MIT License](LICENSE.md) (assuming one exists or will be added).
+This template is open-source and available under the [MIT License](LICENSE.md).
 You are free to use, modify, and distribute it for personal or commercial projects.

 ## Support & Contributions